 Offering a smooth ride, plenty of passenger space, and all-wheel drive, the mid size Subaru Legacy gets the job done for older drivers.
 This car comes with a suite of safety features such as forward collision warning with automatic emergency braking.

-Although this car seems to only advertise to a younger demographic, the Kia Soul is surprisingly senior-friendly.
+Although this more affordable car seems to only advertise to a younger demographic, the Kia Soul is a surprisingly senior-friendly car.
 Big doors make it easy to access the chair-height seats and the visibility from the driver’s seat is terrific.
 As if that’s not enough, its compact size makes parallel parking a cinch.

 Optional add-ons include: Heated steering wheel, ventilated seats.

 For those with the means that are looking for a little more luxury the BMW 5 Series is one of the best midsize sedans on the market.
 Wide opening doors make for easy access, large windows allow for great visibility, and multiple assistive technologies make driving a breeze.